Alsfeld: Alsfeld's golden age

-In the 16th century, the citizen's creativity brought about a “golden age” in architecture and design, resulting in the erection of the town hall (1512 - 1516), the wine house (1538) and the wedding house (1564 -1571) - all unique buildings.
+In the 16th century, the citizen's creativity brought about a “golden age” in architecture and design, resulting in the erection of the town hall (1512–1516), the wine house (1538) and the wedding house (1564–1571) – all unique buildings.
 The many half-timbered buildings, which are still in existence today, are what make the market place so singularly attractive.
 Together with the medieval streets and their typical character, the city is regarded as the jewel in the crown of the upper Hessian cities.

 Whereas the geographical position of Alsfeld had been to its advantage, it also led to its demise.
 The city was centred on important trade routes and the following 30 Years War (1618–1648) resulted in plunder (1622), starvation (1626), plague (1635), occupation (1640 and 1643–1646) and the destruction of 226 residential buildings and 80 cottages (1646).
 By 1648 only 1120 people were still living in the city (mainly women and children).
 The economic and social fall of the city created a population of struggling smallholders, active in crafts and trades and also agriculture.
 Many of the fine buildings fell into disrepair.

 19th century

-During the 19th century the town had a vibrant Jewish community which built in 1908 a new large synagogue.
+During the 19th century the town had a vibrant Jewish municipality which built in 1908 a new large synagogue.
 A well-maintained Jewish cemetery adjacent to a Christian cemetery lies on the outskirts of the town.
 The pre-1908 synagogue exists as a building.
 It wasn't until the 19th century, in 1832, that Alsfeld was to experience a renewed rise as the district capital.
 Railway construction (1870) and the industrial revolution resulted in the fundamental transformation of the smallholding system.

 Nazism and the World War II-period

 Alsfeld held a special significance for Nazi ideologists.
 For them, it was the epitome of the German 'Home Town', representing all that was quintessentially German.
 Throughout the 1930s, the Nazi organization KDF (Kraft durch Freude) "Strength through Joy" organized regular day trips to Alsfeld from all across the Reich.
-In 1938 Alsfeld was one of the first town that got a connection to the Autobahn.
+In 1938 Alsfeld was one of the first towns that got a connection to the Autobahn.

 During the Kristallnacht on November 9, 1938, Nazis burned down the large synagogue in the city.
-Citizens rescued the Torah scroll, the wooden Ark in which it was stored, and a unique wooden clock recording times of Jewish prayer services and hide them in the town museums storage.
+Citizens rescued the Torah scroll, the wooden Ark in which it was stored, and a unique wooden clock recording times of Jewish prayer services, and hid them in the town museum's storage.

 The next day, the Nazis started the systematic deportation of Jews.
-In 1942, Alsfeld expelled its last Jewish citizens, much to the approval of Nazis and their supporters across Germany.
+In 1942, Alsfeld expelled its last Jewish citizen.

 On March 29, 1945, German troops left the city.
 The U.S. Army entered the town on March 30, 1945.
 The civilian population surrendered without resistance.
-Alsfeld unlike most German cities and towns, was spared from Allied bombing raids during the war. but, as Alsfeld was neither an industrial center nor a transport hub, it did not present a tactical or strategic target.
+Alsfeld, unlike most German cities and towns, was spared from Allied bombing raids during the war.
+But, as Alsfeld was neither an industrial center nor a transport hub, it did not present a tactical or strategic target.
 Allied air raids focused extensively on the railway tracks.